Consulting agency template

 With 20 active clients, 30 engagements, and 10 framework nodes populated:

-• "What are our active engagements?" → context("/engagements") filtered by status
+- "What are our active engagements?" →

 Extension hints

-• IP productization.
-As frameworks mature, they often spawn /playbooks/ — step-by-step application guides.
-Keep frameworks as the conceptual source; playbooks operationalize them.
+/playbooks/— step-by-step application guides.
+Keep frameworks as the conceptual source; playbooks operationalize them. - Pipeline tracking.
+If the firm starts tracking pipeline, add

-• Pipeline tracking.
-If the firm starts tracking pipeline, add /prospects/ before /clients/ so the progression prospect → client is traceable.
-Usually only worth it at 5+ active sales motions.
+/prospects/before/clients/so the progression prospect → client is traceable.
+Usually only worth it at 5+ active sales motions. - Outcome logging.
+Add an

-• Evolving toward sales-memory.
-Firms that sell into the same accounts repeatedly often find sales-memory patterns useful alongside — especially /commitments/ to track what was promised in SOWs.
+/outcomes/collection when the firm wants to quantify impact per engagement.
+Outcomes link back to/engagements/viameasured-from. - Evolving toward sales-memory.
+Firms that sell into the same accounts repeatedly often find sales-memory patterns useful alongside — especially

 Example traversal